melezhik/Tomty/README.md

 * To run all test just say `tomty --run`

-It will find all the scenarios matching `test-*` pattern and run them in sequence.
+It will find all the tests and run them in sequence.

 * To run single test just say `tomty --run $test`